-As a medium sized company with a long industry experience and tradition in the electronics industry, we have diverse stakeholders who have an interest in environment in the strategic management circle and identified the relevant stakeholders and their influence in the business and sustainability process.
+As a medium sized company with a long industry experience and tradition in the electronics industry, we have diverse stakeholders who have an interest in our business activities.
+In a stakeholder matrix, we have analyzed our environment in the strategic management circle and identified the relevant stakeholders and their influence in the business and sustainability process.
 Derived from the findings of this analysis, sustainable topics are included in communications, contacts are identified, information is requested, and the dimension of sustainability is included in the business relationship or targeted in greater depth.
 Our most relevant stakeholders include our employees, our customers, suppliers and business partners, as well as communities and external networks.
 Among our employees, we conduct annual employee surveys, regular employee reviews, and team meetings in which we work together constructively on solutions and personal development.
 The topic of sustainability is also an important component here.
 We evaluate the feedback from this communication and incorporate it into strategic and organizational planning.